How to Improve Jaw Function with Myofunctional Therapy That Actually Works

 • Improves swallowing patterns: Incorrect swallowing habits can put unnecessary pressure on the jaw.
 Myofunctional therapy teaches patients to swallow correctly, reducing stress on the temporomandibular joint (TMJ).

-• Encourages nasal breathing: Many people breathe through their mouths, which can lead to poor jaw alignment.
+• Encourages nasal breathing: Many individuals breathe through their mouths, which can lead to poor jaw alignment.
 Myofunctional therapy promotes nasal breathing, which supports better jaw posture.

 Common Jaw Issues Myofunctional Therapy Can Address